 Visit the CDC for more information on what you can do.

 If you are a licensed healthcare professional, you may become part of the Marin Medical Reserve Corps or the Marin County “Surge” Unit.
-Both of these opportunities are outlined in detail here: https://www.marinhhs.org/marin-county-medical-reserve-corps
+More information is available on the Marin Medical Reserve Corps' website.

 If you do not have PPE to donate but still wish to help, consider donating to Marin Community Foundation's COVID-19 Relief Fund.

-The fund is being used to soften the social and economic impacts of the pandemic with five main efforts:
+The COVID-19 Relief Fund is being used to soften the social and economic impacts of the pandemic with five main efforts:

 - Emergency rental assistance for low-income residents